RadixSeven/Seldonary/README.md

 # Seldonary
-Project management and issue tracking tool using psychohistory to help projects finish on-time and under budget
+Project management and issue tracking tool using statistics to help projects finish on-time and under budget